rewls/introduction-to-algorithms/ch02-getting-started.md

 #### 4

-- We can put the condition for the best case and thus process it in $\Theta(1)$ with the already computed result.
+- We can put the condition for the best case and thus process it, which takes less time.

+- For example, the best-case for the problem to sort the given array is for the array already sorted.
+Modify the algorithm so that it checks whether the array of length $n$ is sorted, which takes $\Theta(n)$.
+If it is, the algorithm terminates.

 ## 2.3 Designing algorithms